 Hey, I wrote another one!
 Black Sabbath is one of my favorite bands, but I've never written a fic with this epic duo before now.
 I think it turned out pretty well.
 These two are great.
 I hope you like it, recipient!
 As always, I don't own anything except the plot and story.
 Some of the things mentioned in this were things I read about actually happening, like the courtyard stuff and the ending scene.
+Also, just so everyone knows, Ozzy and Tony are both eighteen in this story.
 Hope you enjoy, and merry Christmas, Rockfic :)

 "What exactly is the point of this?"
 Tony asked, wondering why he hadn't asked it sooner, and just how he had ended up here in the first place.
 Spending a night that could be spent either studying or playing guitar or doing literally anything other than being led by none other than Ozzy Osbourne to spray paint someone's property under cover of darkness.

 Yes, that Ozzy Osbourne.
 As if there could possibly be another.
 One of him in the world was enough, Tony had decided.
 The one who would never listen to teachers (or any authority figure, for that matter), the one who everyone knew had been arrested multiple times, the one who Tony had used to beat up in their school's courtyard.